UW-River Falls Administrative Policy

 The UW-River Falls Chancellor issues this policy in accordance with the Administrative Policy process.

-The VCAF is responsible for the administration of this policy.
-Consult should be sought by Facilities Management and Student Services.
-Request an exception to this policy by writing to firstname.lastname@example.org.
+The Assistant Chancellor for Business and Finance is responsible for the administration of this policy.
+Request an exception to this policy by writing to email@example.com or by communicating with the Director of Grants and Research at 715-425-3195 or firstname.lastname@example.org.

 Failure to adhere to the provisions of this policy may result in appropriate disciplinary action as provided under existing procedures applicable to students, faculty, and staff, and/or civil or criminal prosecution.

-Federal Projects: All grant and contract applications to and awards from federal agencies (except as otherwise provided by federal regulations) must include indirect costs calculated at the agreed upon rate as set forth in the University/DHHS Negotiation Agreement.
-Questions on these rates should be addressed to the Director of Grants (Ext.
+Federal Projects: All grant and contract applications to and awards from federal agencies (except as otherwise provided by federal regulations) must include indirect costs calculated at the agreed upon rate as set forth in the University/DHHS Negotiation Agreement or the established rate of the sponsoring agency.
+Questions on these rates should be addressed to the Director of Grants and Research (Ext.
 3195) or email email@example.com.

 Non-Federal Projects: Normally, indirect costs for non-federal grants and contracts must be included at the federally negotiated rates currently in effect.
 However, if the sponsoring agency has an established indirect cost rate which is less than the federal rate, the University will consider accepting that rate only after a review to determine if it is (1) a published rate; (2) an agency-wide policy; and (3) consistently applied by that organization to all its outside grants and contracts with educational institutions.

-Faculty and staff should consult with the Director of Grants regarding the indirect cost rate to be used when developing an outside funding proposal.
+Faculty and staff should consult with the Director of Grants and Research regarding the indirect cost rate to be used when developing an outside funding proposal.

 The Controller will inform the Director of Grants of changes in the indirect cost rate when a new rate is negotiated and agreed upon with the federal government.